-To fully comprehend the reason you must first understand that all of the research I conduct is with the goal of making the industry better.
+To fully comprehend the reason, you must first understand that all of the research I conduct intends to make the industry better.
 I’m not looking to capitalize on my findings.
 I’m not funded, nor am I paid.
-Everything I do and has done has been 100% out of pocket and with the volunteer assistance of industry peers.
+All of our field tests to date have been 100% out of pocket and with the volunteer assistance of industry peers.

 So why do it at all?

 There are a lot of questions out there that we don’t have actual answers to.
-I mean, it’s 2019, right?
-Maybe there is something that was missed, or not yet considered.
-Take a look at the Black Algae research I conducted last year.
+I mean, it’s 2019.
+Maybe there is something that was missed or not yet considered.
+Please take a look at the Black Algae research I conducted last year.
 I uncovered and had proven quite a bit of information that had been unknown up to that point.
 If we can come up with a low-cost means of lowering CyA without the need for RO or water replacement, this will certainly benefit the individuals that employ these methods.

 To View, our findings on Black Algae, visit us at Black Algae Myth BUSTED.

 What made you think Aluminum Sulfate could be a solution?

-I know adding melamine to the water will pull Cyanuric acid out of solution, but melamine is an extremely expensive material.
-At a 1:1 ratio with CyA (it takes one pound of melamine to pull one pound of Cyanuric acid out of solution) implementing this procedure would be a costly venture.
+I know adding melamine to the water will pull Cyanuric acid out of the solution, but melamine is a costly material.
+At a 1:1 ratio with CyA (it takes one pound of melamine to pull one pound of Cyanuric acid out of solution), implementing this procedure would be a costly venture.

 I have used alum for many things over the years.
 Everything from removing Copper Stains from plaster to green to cleans on REO properties (foreclosed homes).
 Still, I had never thought of conducting a before and after the Cyanuric acid test until 2019, when a peer inquired about the possibility, noting a drop in ppm following a floc.
 This piqued my curiosity.
 I decided to perform a test and noted a slight dip in the level—nothing to write home about, but a drop nonetheless.
 Enthralled with the possibility, I spent the better part of the summer to see if I could create an alum-CyA removal method that would yield consistent and desirable results.